 ABIC, Associação dos Bolseiros de Investigação Científica (Association of Research Grant-Holders), has been since its foundation in 2003, the critical voice that denounces the frailties of the working conditions offered to researchers in Portugal.
 ABIC main claim is the establishment of employment contracts for all researchers working in Portugal, in particular for grant-holding researchers.
 Such claim fully agrees with the Recommendation of 11 March 2005 on the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers, and the UNESCO's Recommendation on the status of scientific researchers.
 Throughout the years, ABIC advocated and proposed solutions to overcome the deficiencies that underlie to the Portuguese grant-holding system.
-Our endless struggle ensured grant holders' access to parental leaves, more transparency in calls for funding of doctoral and postdoctoral fellowships, increases in funding allocated to human resources in the national R&I system.
+Our endless struggle ensured grant holders some partial victories.
+Examples of successful ABIC endeavours are grant holders' access to parental leaves, more transparency in calls for funding of doctoral and postdoctoral fellowships, increases in funding allocated to human resources in the national R&I system.